HLTech/vaunt/README.md

 It is possible to provide properties with JMS destination names.

+Enums:
-Values of each enum contained in expectations must be a subset of corresponding enum values contained in capabilities.
+* Queue - values of each enum contained in expectations must be a subset of corresponding enum values contained in capabilities.
+* Topic - values of each enum contained in capabilities must be a subset of corresponding enum values contained in expectations.

 ## Example of code snippet with test creating Vaunt contract
 ```